sazzer/attest/README.md

 Building/Installation
 ---------------------
+The latest version of attest can be downloaded from: https://github.com/sazzer/attest/raw/distributions/attest-0.1.tar.gz

 Compilation from a tar.gz archive follows the typical autoconf process of
 * ./configure
 * make clean all check